Parent Info - G Suite and Edublogs

 Parkland School Division staff and students utilize online tools and resources to promote engaged thinking, ethical citizenship and entrepreneurial spirit.
 Schools work daily to provide a place where exploration, creativity, and imagination make learning exciting, authentic and memorable.

 This work is supported by the Ministerial Order on Student Learning and the Learning and Technology Policy Framework (LTPF).
 The Ministerial Order on Student Learning’s main goal is to inspire students to achieve success and reach their potential while contributing to the Alberta economy and society.There is a new focus on for innovative use of technology in learning, teaching, leadership and administration to support student-centred, personalized, authentic learning for all students.
-PSD, We aim to prepare, engage and inspire our students to be their best in a quickly changing global community.
-Two specific initiatives within PSD have been the use of Google Apps for Education and blogging with Edublogs.
+In PSD, we aim to prepare, engage and inspire our students to be their best in a quickly changing global community.
+Two specific initiatives within PSD have been the use of G Suite for Education and blogging with Edublogs.

-Google Apps allow our students, teachers and administrators to communicate easily, share efficiently and work collaboratively for free.
-Over 8 million other students and teachers are already using Google Apps for Education (GAFE) around the world!
+G Suite (formerly Google Apps) allows our students, teachers and administrators to communicate easily, share efficiently and work collaboratively for free.
+Over 8 million other students and teachers are already using G Suite for Education around the world!
 This opportunity represents an important step towards supporting high levels of collaboration and building upon communication, exploration and engagement skills.
-Within our school division, GAFE allow students to gather evidence of their learning through documentation, presentations, video and audio - an eportfolio of sorts.
+Within our school division, G Suite allows students to gather evidence of their learning through documentation, presentations, video and audio - an e-portfolio of sorts.